wave_v1

 found a good spot to dig, mostly in sand.

-The details that follow, I’ll not convey to you
+The details to follow, I’ll not get into,

-First rays of sun on maple and pine,
+First rays of sun kissed maple and pine;

-lake reflections sent a chill up my spine.
+the lake mist rising sent chills up my spine.

-thankful for its role and feeling quite well.
+thankful for its role and feeling quite grand.

 leaving nary a trace as we departed camp.